piflex/accounts-api/src/Appsco/Accounts/ApiBundle/Resources/doc/getting-started.md

 Installation
 ------------

-Easy 6-7 steps:
+Installation in quick 5 steps:
- * Download appsco/accounts-api with composer
+1. Download appsco/accounts-api with composer
- * Load the bundle to kernel
+2. Load the bundle to kernel
- * Acquire your client_id and client_secret
+3. Acquire your client_id and client_secret
- * Configure the AppscoAccountsApiBundle bundle
+4. Configure the AppscoAccountsApiBundle bundle
- * OAuth todo
- * ...
+5. OAuth & user identity

 Step 1: Download appsco/accounts-api with composer